GoogleCloudPlatform/service-extensions/callouts/python/README.md

 ```

 ## Running
+Example servers can be started from the `extproc/example/<...>` directories.
-The server can then be started from the `callouts/python` directory or from the install location with:
+The `service_callout_example` server can be started with:

 ```
-python service_callout.py
+python -m extproc.example.grpc.service_callout_example
 ```

 The server will then run until interupted, for example, by inputing `Ctrl-C`.